carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 instead of uppercase or vice versa also affects name completion.

-Now let's consider the following problem: for a finite group _G_, calculate the average order of its element (that is, the sum of orders of its elements divided by the order of the group).
+Now let's consider the following problem: for a finite group _G_, calculate the average order of its elements (that is, the sum of orders of its elements divided by the order of the group).
 Where to start?

 Enter `?Group`, and you will see all help entries, starting with `Group`: